Angolan troops to leave Bissau next week - official

 "This is simply not true," the Angolan source said.

-The Angolan mission has been in Guinea-Bissau - staying in a hotel in the capital - since early 2011 when it was invited by the former government to help reform the military after a string of coups since independence from Portugal in 1974.
+The Angolan mission has been in Guinea-Bissau - staying in a hotel in the capital - since early 2011 and was charged with helping reform the country's military after a string of coups since independence from Portugal in 1974.

 Guinea-Bissau is a hub for narcotics trafficking between South America and Europe, and the United States has named two of its top military officials 'drugs kingpins'.

-Gomes Junior was briefly detained in the coup and went into exile in Portugal after his release.
-He has said he wishes to return to Guinea-Bissau to rule.
+Gomes Junior, who was briefly detained in the coup, went into exile in Portugal, but has said he wishes to return to Guinea-Bissau to rule.

 Some of his allies: former army chief of staff Jose Zamora Induta, former interior minister Fernando Gomes, and former election commission chief Desejado Lima Dacosta, fled to Gambia where they have been arrested.

-ECOWAS mediated a deal with Guinea-Bissau's Military Command that paved the way for a civilian transitional government to take back power in mid-May.
+ECOWAS mediated a deal with Guinea-Bissau's Military Command, which the regional group and the U.N. says is still run by armed forces chief Antonio Indjai, that paved the way for a civilian transitional government to take back power in mid-May.

-Under the deal, the regional bloc has also deployed a 600-strong force to Bissau, made up mainly of Nigerians, charged with overseeing a transition to new elections within 12 months, and eventually with taking over the security sector reform role played by the Angolan troops.
+ECOWAS has also deployed to Bissau a 600-strong force, made up mainly of Nigerians, that is charged with overseeing a transition to new elections within 12 months, and eventually with taking over the security sector reform role played by the Angolan troops.

 The CPLP grouping of Portuguese-speaking countries and the United Nations have expressed frustration over the ECOWAS deal, saying it does not adhere to a 'zero tolerance' policy for military coups.

-EU development aid to Guinea-Bissau has been suspended since the military mutiny, but humanitarian aid and direct support to the population have not been affected.

-ECOWAS and the United Nations, which have also imposed sanctions on the junta leaders, said armed forces chief Antonio Indjai was behind the putsch.
-The junta denied this, saying Indjai had been deposed in the coup.

-(Reporting by Alberto Dabo in Bissau and Richard Valdmanis in Dakar; Additional Reporting by Sebastian Moffett in Brussels; Writing by Richard Valdmanis; Editing by Robin Pomeroy)
+(Reporting by Alberto Dabo in Bissau and Richard Valdmanis in Dakar; Writing by Richard Valdmanis; Editing by Louise Ireland)